Skip to main content

 Despite these stringent controls, the authorities have not hindered private investment and game support.
 Instead, as incentives, tax reductions are given to game companies that export, and the provincial and local authorities set up technology areas or cultural clusters to cater to the needs of game companies.
 The challenge for game companies, as I will describe, is the general lack of talent and the high cost of recruiting teams to develop games.

-This page titled 15.4: Three Major Production Regions in Asia is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Anthony Fung (University of California Press) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 15.4: Three Major Production Regions in Asia is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Anthony Fung (University of California Press) via source content that was edited to the style and standards of the LibreTexts platform.